What’s decision tree?

 - Each resulting partition D is pure entropy(D)=0, the information gain is maximized

-What’s information gain ratio?
+What’s the information gain ratio?

-Information gain ratio overcomes the bias of information gain, and it applies a kind of normalization to information gain using a split information value.
+The information gain ratio overcomes the bias of information gain, and it applies a kind of normalization to information gain using a split information value.

 The split information value represents the potential information generated by splitting the training data set D into v partitions, corresponding to v outcomes on attribute A: